architecture/network

 LayerOrderingResolutionContext

-Mutable traversal state while resolving hidden-layer ordering.
+Mutable traversal state while resolving hidden-layer ordering, carrying remaining nodes and accumulated layer groups.

 LayerRecurrentDecisionContext